 All retailers rely on technology in some form.

-All retailers rely on technology in some form.
-Large or well-known retailers, such as Morrisons, Tesco, Marks & Spencer and Arcadia, are expected to have an online platform.
+All retailers rely on technology in some form and this reliance is only increasing.
+Large or well-known retailers are expected to have an online platform.
 Retailers who offer their customers the best in terms of ecommerce and technology (both online and in-store) are dominating the market and online-only retailers, such as Amazon and ASOS, are adding to the competition.

 Graduates may find work with two kinds of retailers: